Faculty and Staff

 Director of Advancement/ Dean of Studies

 Amy Darpel is a lifelong Northern Kentuckian.
-She graduated from Villa Madonna Academy and then pursued degrees at Thomas More College.
+She graduated from Villa Madonna Academy and pursued degrees at Thomas More College.
 She has spent her entire teaching career advocating for gifted students and working with students who struggle with Executive Functioning Disorder.
 Amy has had various roles at Covington Latin School including admissions, marketing, Executive Director of ExploreMore!, and Director of Advancement.
-She also serves as Dean of Studies and runs the Academic Success Program.

 Mrs. Darpel is married to her high school sweetheart and has three children and one grandchild.
 Her son, Jake, attended CLS and graduated in 2016.

-Everybody is a genius, but if your judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid.
+Everybody is a genius, but if you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid.

 - Einstein